RomlinGroup/Flatpack/README.md

 > **Raspberry Pi Foundation:** "The Raspberry Pi Foundation is a UK-based charity with the mission to enable young people to realise their full potential through the power of computing and digital technologies." ([Raspberry Pi Foundation 2023](https://www.raspberrypi.org/about/))

 > **Standardisation:** "Without standards, there can be no improvement."
 (Taiichi Ohno)

-## Navformer 🧭

-We are developing [Navformer](http://navformer.com), an AI-powered navigation system for robots that avoids obstacles and executes commands efficiently.
-It will be a standard component in Flatpack.

-* **CPU-friendly:** Optimised for CPU usage, ensuring compatibility and efficiency across various edge computing without requiring specialised hardware.
-* **Monocular navigation:** Utilises a single-lens system for spatial awareness, providing a compact and cost-effective solution for 3D environment mapping.
-* **Real-time inference:** Capable of processing and reacting to environmental data in real-time, crucial for dynamic and unpredictable settings.
-* **Transformer-based:** Incorporates the latest in transformer neural network technology, enabling interpretation of complex spatial data and superior understanding.

-## Hello Higgs 🤖

-Our conceptual robot, [Higgs](http://hellohiggs.com), is named after the narrator in ["Erewhon"](https://en.wikipedia.org/wiki/Erewhon) (1872) by Samuel Butler.

 ## License